ualib/agda-algebras/quotients.rst

 Lifts of Operations in Lean
 ----------------------------

-The definitions of lifts of tuples and operations in :numref:`lifts-of-tuples-and-operations` are fundamentally different from that of the *lift of a function* given in :numref:`lifts-of-functions` and defined in the :term:`LSL`.
+The definitions of lifts of tuples and operations in :numref:`lifts-of-tuples-and-operations` are fundamentally different from that of the *lift of a function* given in :numref:`lifts-of-functions` and defined in the :term:`LSTL`.
 To account for this, we must introduce new lifting constants.

 The next section of code begins by redefining the constants ``quot``, ``quot.mk``, ``quot.ind``, and ``quot.lift`` and then defines three new lift constants, ``quot.colift``, ``quot.tlift``, and ``quot.oplift``.
 By redefining the standard ``quot`` constants, the ``ualib_quotient`` namespace puts all of the quotient constants on the same "level" in the sense that all are now "user-defined" and thus none is a built-in part of Lean's logical framework.
 As such, their associated computation principles will be added as axioms rather than proved as theorems.